Hyperbolas NOT At The Origin Definitions Flashcards | Channels for Pearson+

 Hyperbola

-A conic section with two separate branches, defined by a specific quadratic equation involving subtraction of squared terms.Conic Sections
+A conic section with two separate branches, defined by a specific quadratic equation, often centered at a point other than the origin.Center

-The four main curves—circle, ellipse, parabola, and hyperbola—formed by intersecting a plane with a cone.Standard Equation

-A mathematical form representing a hyperbola, modified by shifting parameters to indicate its center.Center

-The two points on a hyperbola closest to or farthest from the center, found by adjusting one coordinate by 'a'.Asymptotes
+A point on the hyperbola closest to the center, found by adding and subtracting 'a' from the center's coordinates.Asymptote

-Diagonal lines that the branches of a hyperbola approach but never touch, aiding in sketching the curve.Foci
+A straight line that the branches of the hyperbola approach but never touch, found by drawing lines through the corners of a guiding box.Branch

+One of the two separate curves of a hyperbola, each extending outward and approaching the asymptotes.Foci

-Two fixed points inside each branch of a hyperbola, located using the relationship c² = a² + b².Branches
+Two fixed points inside each branch, located using the relationship c² = a² + b², which help define the hyperbola's shape.Standard Equation

-The two separate, mirror-image curves that make up a hyperbola, each approaching the asymptotes.a Value

-The positive square root of the denominator under the leading squared term, used to find vertices.b Value
+The general form of a hyperbola's equation, modified by shifting the center to (h, k) using subtracted values.Horizontal Hyperbola

+A hyperbola with branches opening left and right, identified when the x-term appears first in the equation.Vertical Hyperbola